EdDidIt/PepeluGPT/CODE_OF_CONDUCT.md

 ---

-## ⚖️ **Enforcement Guidelines**
+## Enforcement Guidelines

 Community leaders will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

-### **1. 🟡 Correction**
+## 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome.
+Community Impact: Use of inappropriate language or other behavior deemed unprofessional or unwelcome.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+Consequence: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

-### **2. 🟠 Warning**
+## 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+Community Impact: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
+Consequence: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

-### **3. 🔴 Temporary Ban**
+## 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+Community Impact: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+Consequence: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

-### **4. ⚫ Permanent Ban**
+## 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+Community Impact: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+Consequence: A permanent ban from any sort of public interaction within the community.

 ---

-## 🌱 **Growth & Learning**
+## Growth & Learning

 We believe in the power of growth, learning, and redemption.
 Our enforcement approach emphasizes:

-### **🎓 Educational Opportunities**
+## Educational Opportunities

 - Helping community members understand why certain behaviors are problematic
 - Providing resources for learning about inclusive practices
 - Encouraging reflection and personal growth
 - Supporting positive behavior change

-### **🔄 Restorative Justice**
+## Restorative Justice

 - Focus on repairing harm rather than punishment alone
 - Opportunities for meaningful apologies and amends
 - Community healing and relationship restoration
 - Learning from conflicts to strengthen community bonds

-### **📈 Progressive Improvement**
+## Progressive Improvement

 - Recognition that people can learn and grow
 - Clear pathways for rehabilitation and community re-entry
 - Acknowledgment of positive contributions alongside accountability